 15) There is no such thing as pure pleasure; some anxiety always goes with it.

 Ovid or Publius Ovidius Naso (43 BC – 17 AD), was a contemporary Roman poet of the older Virgil and Horace, and together these three formed the ‘holy trinity’ of Latin canonical literature during the Augustan period.
 To that end, Ovid is mainly known his mythological narrative – the Metamorphoses, along with collections of love poetry like the Amores (“Love Affairs”) and Ars Amatoria (“The Art of Love”).
 In an odd turn of events, the poet was later exiled to a remote Black Sea province by Augustus himself.
 The historians still speculate on the numerous possible reasons, with Ovid himself simply alluding to the episode by saying carmen et error, “a poem and a mistake”.

-Another nifty quote of Marcus Aurelius, the emperor was also known to have taken his lessons in oratory from two Greek tutors and one Latin tutor.
+Another insightful quote of Marcus Aurelius – the emperor who was also known to have taken his lessons in oratory from two Greek tutors and one Latin tutor.
 Regarding the choice of these tutors, it becomes evident on how the Roman aristocracy of the time still valued Greek as a language.

 Aulus Gellius (125 AD – after 180 AD) was an eminent Latin author and grammarian of his time, who was originally educated in Athens.
 He is renowned for Attic Nights, a book compiling comparable notes on different subjects including grammar, philosophy, history, antiquarianism and even geometry.

-Honorable mention for those liked the previous quotes –
+Honorable mention for those who liked the previous Roman quotes –